dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 As we can see the first two paths have a common part, but belongs to different file system so we need to implement a function that given a path return the index of the file system it belongs to.

-How to do it is pretty simple, we scan the array, and search for the "longest" mountpoint that is contained in the path, so for in the first example, we can see that there are two items in the array that are contained in the path: "/" (0), and "/home" (3), and the longest one is number 3, so this is what our function is going to return.
+How to do it is pretty simple, we scan the array, and search for the "longest" mountpoint that is contained in the path, so in the first example, we can see that there are two items in the array that are contained in the path: "/" (0), and "/home" (3), and the longest one is number 3, so this is what our function is going to return.

 The second path instead has three mountpoints contained into it: "/" (0), "/home/mount" (1), "/home", in this case we are going to return 1.